Find out more about our history curriculum and read our FAQs

 What's happening with our older history resources?

-All of our older history resources, that were released before September 2022, will remain available until April 2025.
+All of our older history resources, that were released before September 2022, will remain available until the end of the 2025 summer term.

-If you have used any of our older history resources to plan for the 24/25 academic year, please make sure you download what you need by the end of March 2025
+If you have used any of our older history resources to plan for the 24/25 academic year, please make sure you download what you need by the end of the 2025 summer term.

 FAQs